-The clerkship hiring process is very personal and can vary greatly from judge to judge.
+The clerkship hiring process is very individualized and can vary greatly from judge to judge.
 That said, grades and class rank weigh heavily in most clerkship hiring decisions.
-Judges also look for other indicia of future success, such as dedication to the community, commitment to the local area, and thoughtful future career plans.
+Judges also look for other indiciators of future success, such as law journal participation, dedication to the community, commitment to the local area, and thoughtful future career plans.
 Meet with Erin Fullner in CPD to help you make choices about where to apply.

-CPD will host a mandatory clerkship information meeting in February or March for those interested in applying for clerkships; most candidates should plan to attend the meeting during second year of law school.
-You should generally start drafting and assembling application materials during your second year and into the summer.
-Traditionally, many state court judges interview and hire students during the summer between second and third year for a clerkship term that starts in the fall after graduation.
-Some federal judges begin looking at candidates as early as fall of second year or sooner.
+CPD hosts a clerkship information meeting in February for those interested in applying for clerkships.
+This meeting is mandatory for clerkship applicants.
+Most candidates should plan to attend the meeting during second year of law school.
+Candidates generally start drafting and assembling application materials during second year and into the summer.
+Traditionally, many state court judges interview and hire students during the summer between second and third year for a clerkship term that starts the fall after graduation.
+Some federal judges begin looking at candidates as early as first year.

-Each judge will specify the application materials to be submitted, but they usually include a resume, cover letter, self-edited writing sample, references, and transcript (an unofficial transcript is usually fine).
-A clerk is an individual hire by an individual judge, and your application materials should reflect not only your qualifications, but also your reasons for seeking a clerkship with that judge.
-Keep in mind that in most chambers, the judge relies on current clerks or a judicial assistant (JA) to make a first cut of the hundreds (or even a thousand in some cases) of applications received.
+Each judge will specify the application materials to be submitted, but they usually include a resume, cover letter, self-edited writing sample, references, and law school transcript (an unofficial transcript is usually fine).
+Federal judges generally require undergraduate transcripts as well.
+A clerk is an individual hire by an individual judge, and your application materials should reflect not only your qualifications, but also your reasons for seeking a clerkship with that particular judge.
+Keep in mind that in most chambers, the judge relies on current clerks or a judicial assistant (JA) to make a first cut of the hundreds (or over a thousand in some cases) of applications received.
 This is especially relevant if you are making reference to a connection that you have to the judge - be explicit.

 Like all job application materials, your clerkship materials should be tailored for each judge to whom you apply.
-And also like all job application materials, your clerkship materials must be flawless-no typos, no grammatical errors, no citation errors.
+And also like all job application materials, your clerkship materials must be flawless - no typos, grammatical errors, or citation errors.